Fraunhofer-AISEC/codyze/docs/contributors/_index.md

 1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.

-## Previewing your changes locally
+### Previewing your changes locally

 If you want to run your own local Hugo server to preview your changes as you work:

 1. Install Hugo and any other tools you need.
 You'll need at least **Hugo version 0.45** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
-1. Fork the [Codyze repo](https://github.com/Fraunhofer-AISEC/codyze) repo into your own project, then create a local copy using `git clone`.
+1. Fork the [Codyze repo](https://github.com/Fraunhofer-AISEC/codyze) into your own project, then create a local copy using `git clone`.
 Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
-    git clone --recurse-submodules --depth 1 https://github.com/google/docsy-example.git
+    git clone --recurse-submodules --depth 1 https://github.com/Fraunhofer-AISEC/codyze
     ```

+1. We use the `docsy` theme for hugo which has some dependencies.
+Please refer to the [docsy documentation](https://www.docsy.dev/docs/get-started/other-options/#prerequisites) for the prerequisites.
+1. Run `./gradlew :codyze-v2:dokkaHtml :codyze-v3:dokkaHtmlMultiModule` to generate the API pages, since hugo expects them to be in the `docs/static` directory.
-1. Run `hugo server` in the site root directory.
+1. Run `hugo server` in the `docs` directory.
 By default your site will be available at http://localhost:1313/.
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
 1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.

-## Creating an issue
+### Creating an issue

 If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [Codyze repo](https://github.com/Fraunhofer-AISEC/codyze/issues) and add the label `documentation` to it.
 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.

-# Contributing to Codyze
+## Contributing to Codyze

-## Opening an issue
+### Opening an issue

 We welcome any bug reports!
 Please use the issue tracker only to report bugs or unexpected behavior.
 If you have general questions about the project or need help in setting it up, please reach out to us directly and **do not** the issue tracker.